sibellavia/sibellavia.github.io/content/blog/helm.md

 ---
-title: "Helm: what I like and what I don't like"
+title: "Helm: what I like and dislike"
 date: "2025-06-22"
 ---